What is the right harp for me?

 • As the wood is fixed by glue, there will be very little improvement with age.
 That said, if the harp sounds good in the first place, you can be assured that this will hold well.

-Used for the soundboards of high-end harps (“concert harps”).
-Used for the columns, but rarely for the neck or the soundbox.
+Used for columns and some soundboards, but rarely for the neck or the soundbox.

 • A single piece of wood from the tree trunk.
 For soundboards, sometimes cut down the middle and stuck together following a butterfly principle